-In this work we propose using a neural network where the input is the target state to be prepared, and the output consists of the interactions required to achieve that state.
+In this work, we propose using a neural network in which the input is the target state to be prepared, and the output consists of the interactions required to achieve that state.
 We focus on preparing states in $n$-dimensional systems, also called qudits.
-These systems have received a growing appeal in recent years due to their enhanced capacity for encoding information, robustness to noise, and applications in high-dimensional quantum computing \citep{high_level_qc,Ringbauer2022,Chen_2021, many_qudits_paper, goswami2025quditbasedscalablequantumalgorithm}.
+These systems have attracted growing interest in recent years due to their enhanced capacity for encoding information, robustness to noise, and applications in high-dimensional quantum computing \citep{high_level_qc,Ringbauer2022,Chen_2021, many_qudits_paper, goswami2025quditbasedscalablequantumalgorithm}.
 The challenge of using these systems lies in the complexity of their manipulation, especially when it comes to state preparation \cite{https://doi.org/10.1002/qute.201900038}.
-In particular, we consider using harmonic oscillators (HOs) to realize control on a finite subset of a HO's levels.
+In particular, we consider using harmonic oscillators (HOs) to realize control on a finite subset of an HO's levels.

 In general, HOs cannot be fully controllable under a finite set of steps \citep{no_control_infinite_dimensional_systems,PhysRevLett.71.1816}.
-To address this, an auxiliary system is traditionally employed.
-In the case of a HO, an auxiliary qubit is used to interact with the oscillator over a finite period.
-Under certain approximations, such as the rotating wave approximation \cite{Shore_2011}, an interacting Jaynes-Cummings-type system is formed, which is known to be completely controllable \cite{jc_controlabillity}.
-When the physical nature of the HO is optical, as in the case of a microcavity or micro-resonators, the best alternative to controlling this system involves optical pulses, with artificial atoms serving as the auxiliary system or superconductor qubits \cite{Kavokin_Baumberg_Malpuech_Laussy_2007,garcía_ripoll_2022}.
-Taking this into account, in our proposal, the neural network will receive the target state to be prepared in the HO as input, and the output will consist of the parameters of the pulses applied both to the HO and to the ancillary qubit to evolve the HO into the target state.
-In \cref{fig:nn-structure} we show a schematic representation of the methodology.
-Some additional details of the neural network structure are presented in the section \ref{seccion 2}, these allow to improve the performance presented in similar works \cite{wang2025machinelearningassistedpulsedesignstate}.
-The quality or ``precision" of our model is evaluated using a state fidelity criterion.
-Additionally, we investigate how the number of pulses in the sequence enhances the precision with which the state can be prepared and the limitations of the propose.
+To address this, an auxiliary system is employed.
+In the case of an HO, an auxiliary qubit is used to interact with the oscillator over a finite period.
+Under certain approximations, such as the rotating wave approximation \cite{Shore_2011}, an interacting Jaynes-Cummings-type system is formed, which is known to be approximately controllable within a truncated $n$-level manifold~\cite{jc_controlabillity}.